Chemotherapy for cervical cancer

-Drugs most often used to treat cervical cancer include:
+The chemo drugs most often used to treat advanced cervical cancer include:

-Chemotherapy drugs kill cancer cells but also damage some normal cells, which can lead to certain side effects.
-Side effects depend on the type of drugs, the amount taken, and the length of time you are treated.
+Chemo drugs kill cancer cells but also damage some normal cells, which can lead to certain side effects.
+Side effects depend on the type and dose of the drugs and the length of time you are treated.
 Common side effects of chemotherapy can include:

 - Nausea and vomiting

 - Loss of hair

 - Mouth sores